openmobilityfoundation/mobility-data-specification/modes/README.md

 We err on the side of treating highly similar services as one mode, but consult with our members and community to inform each decision about how to integrate a new service and whether it needs to be designated as its own mode.
 This is a policy implementation question as much as it is a technical one.

 Each mode defined in MDS shall include key descriptive information, such as journey type (e.g. point-to-point, multi-segment, multi-segment overlapping), primary purpose (goods, single passenger, multi-passenger, etc.), and a description of the service being offered that aligns with terminology commonly understood by the public (e.g. “e-scooter” or “ridehailing”).

 [Top][toc]

+### Provider ID

+MDS is intended to be used for multiple transportation modes, including its original micromobility (e-scooters, bikes, etc.) mode, as well as additional modes such as taxis, car share, and delivery bots.
+A given `provider_id` shall be associated with a single mobility [mode], so that the mode does not have to be specified in each data structure and API call.
+A provider implementing more than one mode shall [register](/README.md#providers-using-mds) a unique `provider_id` for each mode.

+[Top][toc]